Skip to content

 Importing credit - minimum amount

 The minimum amount of credit that can be imported into a programme via the RPL process is the equivalent of a single module.
 This minimum credit value of ‘one module’ will depend on the programme.
 Most modules at Bradford are 20 credits.
-Applicants/students can find out about the credit value of their programme and modules via the published programme specification.
+Applicants/students can find out about the credit value of their programme and modules from the published programme specification.

 Importing credit – maximum amount